 Despite efforts to increase environmental sustainability over the years, some intensive agriculture models are still dependent on Highly Hazardous Pesticides (HHPs).
 The objective of this policy, alongside the 2020 Rainforest Alliance Sustainable Agriculture Standard requirements, is to support producers on their journey to phasing these out, as they are considered the most toxic pesticides used in agriculture.
 We are doing so by granting limited exceptions to specific crop, pest, and country combination scenarios where no feasible alternatives to HHPs are available.
-At the same time, we require producers to take measures to mitigate and compensate for the negative impacts these pesticides have on people and the environment.
+At the same time, producers are required to take measures to mitigate and compensate for the negative impacts these pesticides have on people and the environment.

-This policy was developed through an extensive, thorough, and context-specific technical analysis of the use of HHPs.
+This policy has been developed through an extensive, thorough, and context-specific technical analysis of the use of HHPs.
 The analysis was carried out by the Rainforest Alliance Integrated Pest Management (IPM) team and an external panel of experts made up of scientists and technical experts with extensive knowledge of sustainable production and global expertise in the Rainforest Alliance key agricultural sectors.
 Further contextualization was possible thanks to Homologa®, the Global Crop Protection database, which offers detailed country information on registered pesticides and Maximum Residue Limits.

 This policy will be updated every six months following the process and timelines below.